-Many people who have excess stored fat and metabolic syndrome have some level of thyroid dysfunction.
-Diabetes and autoimmune issues like poor thyroid function often come as a package.
-However, like insulin, poor thyroid function can be the result of obesity rather than the cause.
+Many people with excess stored fat and metabolic syndrome have some level of thyroid dysfunction.
+Diabetes and autoimmune issues, such as poor thyroid function, often come as a package.
+However, similar to insulin, poor thyroid function can be the result of obesity rather than the cause.

 Your thyroid is a central governor of your metabolism.
 Like insulin, your pituitary gland will ramp up the production of thyroid-stimulating hormone to rev your metabolic rate if you have more energy to burn off.